carterralston55-netizen/CISC-121-Final-Project/README.md

 Merge sort works by splitting a list in half recursivly until the size of the list is 1, then it merges them back into one sorted list.

 My UI simplifies it by asking them for a list of numbers, one they can just paste into the app, to which will follow a fast but understandable animation of the numbers, their values, and then the actual sorting.
+This not only for the simple functuality but also for learning purposes of how this sorting algorthm works.